Job Hunting Tips

 If it’s your dream to serve and protect your community, the field of police and detective work is expected to grow 5% in the next 10 years.

 Officers must go through rigorous mental and physical trials at police academies.
 Some get their bachelor's degree in criminal justice, psychology or even computer science first, though it’s not required.
 The median salary for this profession is $63,380 per year.

 Tuition, room and board and associated fees are around $41,468 at a four-year private university.
 That’s per year.
 At those prices, people want to be sure that they’re receiving the highest quality education.

-Luckily, professors are pulling in top marks, as about half of Americans say that college lecturers are honest and ethical.
+Luckily, professors are pulling in top marks.
+49% of Americans say that college lecturers are honest and ethical.